 You will be notified by email of our official admission decision

 The official admission decision will be made by the Forestry Associate Dean of Graduate Studies and Research, and by the MGEM Program Director.
+Offers of admission will be made after the March 15th deadline.

 Before applying, ensure you meet the minimum requirements for MGEM admission